You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Kids feel less secure about themselves when we evaluate their actions as “good” or “bad.”
 We want them to feel good about themselves and their actions even if no one was around.

-How amazing it is to catch your child holding a drawing he completed, with pride written all over his face!
-He knows he found joy from drawing.
+How amazing it is to catch your child holding a drawing he completed, with pride and satisfaction written all over his face!
+He knows he found joy in drawing.
 You didn’t need to say “good job” to confirm whether his work was good or not.

 5. Kids assume the activity is complete

-Sometimes our praise signals the end of an activity that wasn’t actually finished yet.
+Sometimes the use of praise signals the end of an activity that wasn’t actually finished yet.

-Consider the child practicing his writing.
-You see her hard at work and even catch a few letters and words written on paper.
-“Good job!” you tell her.
-And with that, she assumes that what she wrote must be good to go.
-No need to keep at this point.
+Consider the child writing a story.
+You see him hard at work and even catch a few letters and words written on paper.
+“Good job!” you tell him, assuming that that was his final work.
+And with that, he figures that what he wrote must be good to go and stops.

 We run the risk of capping their activity, especially if they take “good job” as a sign that they should stop.

 With so many reasons not to say “Good job,” what should we say instead?
-Can we still offer praise and support in other ways?
+Can we still offer praise and unconditional support when we see a positive outcome?
 Yes—here’s how:

 1. Offer descriptive, not evaluative, praise